mojotech/mojotech-intern-docs/content/docs/06-mentoring.md

 ### What we have

- * 8 week planned internship starting June 1.
+ * 12 week planned internship starting May 17th
-  * This will likely mean there is not enough time for an usefull onboard onto helios
-  * 2 weeks onboarding onto main project
+  * 4 weeks onboarding onto helios
-  * 6 weeks sprints on main project
+  * 8 weeks sprints on main project
  * Slack channel for intern help and discussion, #internship.
 Mentors can be added/removed from @help-interns group to be pinged for help versus passively watching.
  * Markdown docs on netlify.
 You're looking at it.
 These cover basic set up, helios, and project ideas.
 Submit PRs on github.
- * White boarding with video conf through limnu.com.
-Ping @craigb, @thedelchop, or @gerald to be added.
- * ~~An introductory project for full stack web dev, helios.~~ Likely not enough time.
+ * An introductory project for full stack web dev, helios.
- * A main project for the intern team, unnamed meeting prep tool.
+ * Pairing onto a client project
+  * Systra
+  * United Way
  * https://missing.csail.mit.edu/ is a great starting point for onboarding

 ### What we are planning

- * Daily meetup for checkin, code review, or concept discussion.
+ * Standups for checkin, code review, or concept discussion.
 Ideally one of these a week would introduce a new topic (git rebasing, functional programming, shell tooling, RDBMS, etc).
 The rest could be informal to discuss / share or just chat socially.
 Hallway may work this.
   * git intro
   * git rebasing intro
   * how to review PRs